Stick404/SlateWork/src/main/java/org/sophia/slate_work/ideas.md

 Maybe make a full Abstract Locus class that contains helpers/common code for Locus blocks.

+Make the Sentinel Locus and Save Locus have wall and floor rotation

 ## TODO:
 * Work on the Patterned Assembler more maybe
   * Finish up the inv texture *maybe*